Pixel-Inconsistency Modeling for Image Manipulation Localization: Experiments and Results

 In this subsection, we present comprehensive ablation studies to evaluate the effectiveness of the components designed in our framework.
 Table.~\ref{ablation} shows the average forgery localization performance in the cross-dataset evaluations, where `$\checkmark$' denotes the used component.

-ViT indicates the ensemble of the transformer backbone and the mask decoder.
+BB indicates the ensemble of the transformer backbone and the mask decoder.
 BDD denotes the utilization of the boundary decoder.
 RDA and PIDA represent the regular data augmentation and the proposed Pixel-Inconsistency Data Augmentation.
-CPDC, RPDC, and LTW stand for central pixel difference convolution, radial pixel difference convolution, and the learning to weight module, respectively. $L_{C}$ indicates the usage of the compactness loss.
-Lastly, GPDM represents the global pixel dependency modeling stream.
+CDC, RDC, and LWM stand for central pixel difference convolution, radial pixel difference convolution, and the learning to weight module, respectively. $L_{C}$ indicates the usage of the compactness loss.
+GPDE and $L_{R}$ represent the designed Global Pixel Dependency Encoder and the reconstruction loss, respectively.

 From Table.~\ref{ablation}, we can observe that using a boundary decoder can boost the forgery localization performance.
-A comparison between setting 3 and 4 highlights the superiority of the proposed PIDA over RDA, suggesting that PIDA encourages the detector to focus on more general artifacts.
-Intuitively, the combination of RDA and PIDA in setting 5 is expected to enhance pixel-level forgery detection performance, primarily because the model has been fed more data.
-The CPDC and RPDC modules (settings 6-8) effectively capture local pixel difference features, contributing to enhanced localization results.
-Furthermore, setting 9 demonstrates the effectiveness of the LWM, which learns the weights more smartly and performs a better feature fusion.
-Using the compactness loss $L_C$ in setting 10 produces more compact outputs, improving the final performance.
-Finally, the GPDM successfully models global pixel dependency in input images while revealing pixel inconsistency artifacts in forgery images.
+A comparison between Setting 3 and 4 highlights the superiority of the proposed PIDA over RDA, suggesting that PIDA encourages the detector to focus on more general artifacts.
+Intuitively, the combination of RDA and PIDA in Setting 5 is expected to enhance pixel-level forgery detection performance, primarily because the model has been fed more data.
+The CDC and RDC modules (Settings 6-8) effectively capture local pixel difference features, contributing to enhanced localization results.
+Furthermore, Setting 9 demonstrates the effectiveness of the LWM, which learns the weights more smartly and performs a better feature fusion.
+Using the compactness loss $L_C$ in Setting 10 produces more compact outputs, improving the final performance.
+The use of GPDE in Setting 11 successfully models global pixel dependency, thereby achieving superior image forgery localization performance.
+Compared to Setting 11, Setting 12 adopts the reconstruction loss $L_{R}$ to further enhance global pixel dependency modeling while revealing pixel inconsistency artifacts in manipulated images.
 This contributes significantly to the overall localization performance.
+The detailed ablation experimental results across all testing datasets, the experiments regarding the impacts of multi-head self-attention, and the visualization ablation results can be found in the Appendix.

 In summary, the ablation studies exhibit the critical role of the designed components in our framework.
 The ensemble of these components jointly enhances the forgery localization performance.